Cheshire Innovation

 • Ventilation is required to reduce the humidity of the air to prevent fungal diseases.
 It is also necessary because plant growth extractsCO2 from the air, so the CO2 depleted air has to be replaced.
 Unfortunately this also allows precious water vapour to escape.

-• Shading to reduce solar heating also slows down photosynthesis, hampering plant growth.
+• Shading to reduce solar heating can also slow down photosynthesis, hampering plant growth.

 • Glasshouse construction costs have to be allowed for.